awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-create-wizard-old.md

 + Specify an **Email address** to receive notifications about important events emitted by your environment\.
 For more information, see \.

 + For load\-balancing, automatically scaling environments, **Application health check URL**, **Cross\-zone load balancing**, **Connection draining**, and **Connection draining timeout** let you configure the load balancer's behavior\.
-For more information, see [Your AWS Elastic Beanstalk Environment's Load Balancer](using-features.managing.elb.md)\.
+For more information, see [Load Balancer for Your AWS Elastic Beanstalk Environment](using-features.managing.elb.md)\.

 + **Rolling updates type** provides options for managing how instances are replaced when you change settings on the AutoScaling group or VPC\.
 For more information, see [Elastic Beanstalk Rolling Environment Configuration Updates](using-features.rollingupdates.md)\.

 + **Root volume type** displays the types of storage volumes provided by Amazon EBS that you can attach to Amazon EC2 instances in your Elastic Beanstalk environment\.
 Select the volume type that meets your performance and price requirements\.
-For more information, see [Amazon EBS Volume Types](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html) and [Amazon EBS Product Details](http://aws.amazon.com/ebs/details/)\.
+For more information, see [Amazon EBS Volume Types](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html) and [Amazon EBS Product Details](https://aws.amazon.com/ebs/details/)\.
 The size of magnetic volumes can be between 8 GiB and 1,024 GiB, and SSD volumes can be between 10 GiB and 16,384 GiB\.

 + With **Root volume size**, you can specify the size of the storage volume that you selected\.
 You must specify the root volume size you want if you choose **Provisioned IOPS \(SSD\)** as the root volume type that your instances will use\.
 For other root volumes, if you do not specify your own value, Elastic Beanstalk uses the default volume size for the storage volume type\.